abcdesktopio/docs/opsdocs/docs/usecases/4.4/multus-user-pod.md

 The dual-stack configuration requires two changes compared to the IPv4-only version: the `cniVersion` must be bumped to `0.3.1` to support the `ranges` format, and an IPv6 address pool must be added alongside the existing IPv4 pool.

-Please update the `macvlan-conf-1.yaml` as below.
+Update the `macvlan-conf-1.yaml` file as shown below.

 ```yaml
 apiVersion: "k8s.cni.cncf.io/v1"